fritzalbrecht/flask-app-with-auth/README.md

 # Deploy Python Flask App with SAML Authenticatoin
 ---

-# Services Used
----

 This repo features a very simple Flask app that demonstrates a successful usage of SAML authentication using a Google Workspace app for SAML authentication.

 Google Workspace was chosen because it features an enterprise grade SAML solution and offers a wide variety of tools and features.

 The Flask app is configured to be run on ECS Fargate to minimize infrastructure overhead.
+To deploy the infrastructure you simply need to apply the terraform config.

 To run the app a Dockerfile needs to be built using the app.py code in the /app directory.

 The ECS configuration is configured in terraform and can be found in the /terraform directory.
 This also features the usage of Cloudflare DNS to allow the Flask app to be accessed over HTTPS.